MateoClagg/NinjaHoldings-Project/schema_and_queries.md

 ## 4. Notes and Assumptions

 ### Data Assumptions
-- Transaction amounts are positive in this sample dataset, but the schema supports negative values for future use cases like refunds or credits
+- The sample data has all positive transaction amounts, but the schema uses `CHECK (amount >= 0)` to prevent negatives.
+Refunds or credits would be modeled as separate transaction types.
-- Every transaction has a valid customer reference (enforced by foreign key constraint)
+- Every transaction must reference a valid customer (enforced by foreign key constraint).
-- Customer names in source CSV follow "Customer_N" format (synthetic test data)
+- Customer names follow the "Customer_N" format (synthetic test data).
-- State codes in source data are valid 2-letter US state abbreviations
+- State codes are valid 2-letter US abbreviations.

 ### Business Rules
-- Customers cannot be deleted if they have existing transactions (ON DELETE RESTRICT)
+- Customers can't be deleted if they have existing transactions (`ON DELETE RESTRICT`).
-- No duplicate customer IDs or transaction IDs (PRIMARY KEY constraint)
+- No duplicate customer IDs or transaction IDs (`PRIMARY KEY` constraint).
-- All fields are required (NOT NULL constraints)
+- All fields are required (`NOT NULL` constraints).

 ### Performance Notes
-- For small datasets (<10K rows), indexes on foreign keys are created implicitly by constraints
+- For this small dataset (<10K rows), indexes are created implicitly by the primary and foreign key constraints.
-- For production scale (millions of rows), would add explicit indexes on:
+- For production scale (millions of rows), I'd add explicit indexes on `transactions.customer_id` for joins and potentially on date columns for filtering and grouping.
-  - `transactions.customer_id` (for joins)
-  - Other columns commonly used for queries (e.g. dates for grouping)